MuhammadAmmarAtique/5_mini_JS_Projects/README.md

-Learning DOM-Learn what matters by Sheryians Coding School (mentor: Sarthak Sharma).
+Learning DOM-Learn what matters + Doing 5 projects using it by Sheryians Coding School (mentor: Sarthak Sharma).